 Yes, and no.

-Some coffee makers that come with batteries will ask you to set the choice in the machine, just like the Conqueco coffee maker.
+The best battery operated coffee makers will allow you to choose, just like the Conqueco coffee maker.
 In Conqueco, when you use boiling water to brew espresso, you press the power button for five seconds to allow the water to pass through the system for a direct espresso shot.

 But when you want to heat the water inside the machine, you press and hold the power button for 2 seconds.
 (The device takes 15 minutes to heat and brew the beverage thoroughly)